Increasing Testosterone Naturally Through Resistance Training

 How is testosterone released?

 • It all starts in the brain.
 When the hypothalamus senses we need more testosterone, it releases GnRH.
 GnRH leaves the hypothalamus and heads to our pituitary gland.
 When the pituitary gland receives the message from GnRH, it releases other hormones (LH and FSH) into our blood stream and they make their way to the testes, ovaries, or adrenal glands.
-There, LH stimulates the leydig cells to convert cholesterol into testosterone (I'll make another post on the role of cholesterol and fats on testosterone).
+There, LH stimulates the leydig cells to convert cholesterol into testosterone (see more about cholesterol and testosterone HERE).
 Then, testosterone is released into the blood stream to have its affect on its target tissues.

 What are the benefits of optimal testosterone levels?